What is your educational background?

 I have completed a Bachelor’s degree in Biopharmaceutical Science from the University of Ottawa and a Master’s degree in Chemistry at Dalhousie University.
 I am currently completing my doctorate degree in chemistry at the University of Ottawa.

 Graduate student studying organic chemistry.
 My research project is focused on the synthesis and evaluation of organic small molecules to act as cryo-additives during the cryopreservation of different cell types.
 Cryopreservation is the process of preserving living things under very low temperatures, however, at those low temperatures ice crystals form and grow which can result in cellular damage.
 The small molecules that we are synthesizing will prevent the cellular damage caused by ice.

 Growing up my older sister’s dream was to become a doctor, so she went down the path of science and I guess I just followed.
 I also remember always being fascinated with science from high school and I ended up developing a curiosity about chemistry, which has continued up until now.

 Trying to prove that I am smart and qualified enough to be in the position I am in.
 I feel like I constantly have to prove myself and ignore the ones that look down on me or question my intelligence.
-Also, I find it quite challenging to not have many people that can relate to and that look like me, and that go through similar trials as me as a woman of colour.
+Also, I find it quite challenging to not have many people that I can relate to and that look like me, and that go through similar trials as me as a woman of colour.

 Follow your dream and don’t stop working toward your passion no matter how hard it gets.
 Once you reach your goals, it’s the most fulfilling feeling ever.